London to Portsmouth canal: Proposed routes

 The first serious attempt to build an inland route between London and the south coast resulted in a bill being laid before Parliament in 1641.
 The proposers noted that the two streams that fed the River Wey and the River Arun were only 2 mi apart at Cranleigh and Dunsfold, so could be linked by a canal relatively easily.
 However, the bill was rejected by the House of Lords on its third reading, in common with most navigation bills of that period.
 Facilities at Portsmouth harbour were rudimentary at the time, but by the middle of the 18th century had been greatly improved, to the extent that it was regarded as the primary naval port in Britain.

 The River Wey in Surrey is a tributary of the River Thames, joining it near Weybridge.
-Some improvements for navigation had been made to the river between 1618 and 1620 by Sir Richard Weston, in places where it passed through his land, but in 1651 an Act of Parliament was obtained, which authorised improvements on the 15 mi between Guildford and the Thames.
+Some improvements for navigation had been made to the river between 1618 and 1620 by Sir Richard Weston, in places where it passed through his land, but in 1651 an act was obtained from the Commonwealth's Rump Parliament, which authorised improvements on the 15 mi between Guildford and the Thames.
 The work involved the construction of 12 locks and around 10 mi of new cuts.
 Navigation was extended to Godalming in 1763, making another 4 mi of the river accessible, and requiring four more locks.
 With the advent of the American War of Independence in 1776, there was a need to transfer stores and ammunition from London to Portsmouth.
 This was achieved by shipping it to Godalming, where a warehouse was built, and then carrying it overland to Portsmouth.
-The journey took around eight days, but the transfer from boat to land was not ideal, and the trade diminished rapidly once the war ended in 1783.
+The journey took around eight days, but the transfer from boat to land was not ideal, and the traffic diminished rapidly once the war ended in 1783.